d3v0ps/metaverse/apps/codex/developers/framework/infrastructure/adapters.md

 ---
-id: infrastructure-repository
+id: infrastructure-adapters
-title: Infrastructure Repository
+title: Infrastructure Adapters
-sidebar_label: Infrastructure Repository
+sidebar_label: Adapters
-slug: /framework/infrastructure/repository
+slug: /framework/infrastructure/adapters
 ---

 A Persistence Adapter is a class that implements the Persistence API for an specific storage engine.